Skip to main content

 The sample for the new combined online survey is a non-probability-based design sourced from 4 ESOMAR accredited online panel providers and includes quotas for key demographic variables to make the overall sample as representative as possible of GB population.
 The target annual sample size for the survey of overnight visitors is 60,000 completed interviews.
 Fieldwork for the new survey started in England and Wales in April 2021 and the number of interviews achieved for the period April to December 2021 is 47,008 interviews for GB residents including 6,840 interviews with Welsh residents.
 Not every person who is interviewed will have taken an eligible overnight trip and so the base sizes used for trip estimation are lower than the number of interviews.
 Base sizes are published in the GBTS Background Quality Report 2021.

 As part of the survey changes, a revised weighting scheme has been introduced to improve efficiency, whilst making the results as representative as possible of the GB population.
 However, the use of a non-probability online sample limits the extent to which the survey responses are truly representative of the full GB population, a limitation of similar online sample surveys.
 The new weighting scheme uses the National Statistics Socio-economic Classification (NS-SEC) mapped to approximate social grade for population statistics, for the purpose of quotas and weighting to the GB population.
 The change to using NS-SEC as the population statistics source will impact the estimation and reporting of trips compared to the previous reporting of social grade used for GBTS in 2019 and previous years.
-We are still assessing the impact of these changes, and this may result in a re-release of statistics for 2021.
+We are planning to introduce a new question in the survey during 2023 that captures household income that will be used to analyse and report on trips taken by different household income bands from 2023 onwards.

-Further details of the changes to survey method, sample design and estimation approaches are available in the ‘GBTS Background Quality Report 2021’.
+Further details of the changes to survey method, sample design, estimation approaches and the effects of applied caps and recalibration are available in the ‘GBTS Background Quality Report 2021’.

 Comparability and coherence